grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

 ## OpenShift

-On OpenShift the authentication and authorization does not require any 3rd party service dependencies.
+On OpenShift, the authentication and authorization does not require any third party service dependencies.
 The authentication uses OpenShift OAuth (the user is redirected to the OpenShift login page) and authorization is handled through `SubjectAccessReview` (SAR).

 The instance should be accessed through service `tempo-simplest-gateway` which handles authentication and authorization.
 The service exposes Jaeger query API and OpenTelemetry gRPC (OTLP) for trace ingestion.